**Below are some helpful tips, terms, and information that can help to better the life of you rabbit!**

 ~ Litter Training Your Rabbit ~

-First you need to get a good litter box.
+First you need to get a good litter box, SIZE LARGE.
 The best litter boxes to get are the high corner boxes with a wire top.
 The wire top is so that the rabbit cannot dig in the litter box and spread the litter around the cage.
-A small size liter box is a good size for Holland Lops.
+A jumbo size litter box is a good size for Holland Lops.
 Be sure to get one that has a grate!
-Otherwise, your rabbit might be prone to dig out the litter and get it stuck on their paws.
+Otherwise, your rabbit might be prone to dig out the litter and get it stuck on their paws and bottom

 Now, you need to pick a litter that will be safe for your rabbit.
 Do not use clay cat litter, for example, because it can be very harmful if your rabbit decides to eat it.
 And don’t use a clumping litter or litter with deodorizing crystals where a rabbit could possibly eat it.
 Also, a lot of people think that pine or cedar shavings are good, but they have oils in the wood that can be harmful to your rabbit, and the smell that it puts off can also be harmful for your rabbit and can cause a runny nose.